The Next Day: Songs

 "Boss of Me" is the first of two Bowie–Leonard tracks; Leonard composed the central riff and chord structure.
 The simple lyrics concern a small-town girl.
 Kyle Anderson of Entertainment Weekly relates its "gospel-glam strut" to Aladdin Sane's "Watch That Man".
 Visconti said "Dancing Out in Space" is about another musical artist, or a combination of artists.
 It references Georges Rodenbach's Bruges-la-Morte (1892), although O'Leary finds the lyrics "a little more than crossword clues without answers".
 Musically, the track is a camp and "bouncy" pop song with a Motown-inspired beat.
 Some compared the rhythm to Pop's "Lust for Life" (1977), which Bowie co-wrote and co-produced.

 "How Does the Grass Grow?" reflects wartime with a lyric that juxtaposes life before and after the conflict.
 O'Leary opines that it acts as one of the album's "connecting hubs" with its thematic links to other songs.
-Bowie shares the songwriting credit with Jerry Lordan; the melody of the "ya ya yay a" line is taken directly from the Shadows' 1960 instrumental "Apache".
+The melody of the "ya ya yay a" line is taken directly from the Shadows' 1960 instrumental "Apache"; Bowie shares a songwriting credit with the instrumental's writer Jerry Lordan.
 A few outlets contrasted it with Lodger's "Boys Keep Swinging". "(You Will) Set the World on Fire" is a mid-1980s rocker, the heaviest track on the album, that mimics Bowie's 1987 cover of Pop's "Bang Bang".
-It takes place in 1960s Greenwich Village amid protests occurring during the era and follows is a young female singer.
+It takes place in 1960s Greenwich Village amid protests occurring during the era and follows a young female singer.

 "You Feel So Lonely You Could Die" references Ziggy Stardust, using the drum beat of "Five Years" in the outro, and the guitar figure of "Rock 'n' Roll Suicide" throughout, as well as the vocal arrangement from The Man Who Sold the World's "The Supermen" (1970).
 In Consequence of Sound, Cat Blackard commented that "the lyrics easily fit into Ziggy's future world of indifferent, over-indulged youths, five years before humanity's end".
 Visconti remarked, "it sounds like a love song, [but it is actually] about Russian history, from the time of the Cold War and espionage, and about an ugly demise."
 The song itself is a waltz ballad with a vibrant soul-rock arrangement.
-"Heat" is a mood piece musically reminiscent of Outside's "The Motel" and the late 1970s works of Scott Walker, who Bowie noted as an influence.
+"Heat" is a mood piece musically reminiscent of Outside's "The Motel" and the late 1970s works of Scott Walker, whom Bowie noted as an influence.
 Pegg describes the track as "a profoundly imagined, superbly controlled piece of work which gathers up the distilled loneliness, self-doubt and existential anxiety of fifty years of songwriting, and boils them away on a slow, relentless simmer".